juliamblake1/ADS-Project-4/README.md

   	+ Heze Ma
   	+ Zhenhui Wang
   	+ Mike Wiley
-+ Project summary: An implementation and comparison of two methods: Learning Fair Representations and Predjudice Remover.
++ Project summary: An implementation and comparison of two methods: Learning Fair Representations and Prejudice Remover.
 We implemented these methods from papers provided and completed an evaluation of the accuracy and calibration of the methods.

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 Julia, Daniel and Heze worked on LFR.
 Julia worked on the implementation and Daniel and Heze worked on the evaluation.
 Clarence, Mike and Zhenhui worked on PR.
+Clarence worked on all the code implementation of the PR model.
 All team members worked on updating the presentation deck.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
-This folder is orgarnized as follows.
+This folder is organized as follows.

 ```
 proj/